How Can Organizations Make Best Use of Lift and Shift Cloud Migration?

 Since this process is complex compared to other cloud migration approaches; there testing is needed to avoid regressions in functionality.
 This migration offers the highest ROI despite the challenges involved.

 Points to consider while choosing the Lift-and-Shift Cloud Migration Strategy

-While planning for a cloud migration operation, there are few points to consider before making the transition to Cloud:
+While planning for a cloud migration operation, there are a few points to consider before making the transition to Cloud:

-- Testing the waters: While different cloud hosting providers would offer various automated tools for the migration process, it is crucial to examine the tools beforehand.
+- Testing the waters: While different cloud hosting providers would offer various automated tools for the migration process, it is crucial to examine them beforehand.
 It helps assess the capability of the tools as it is a great way to run a pilot/test migration and zero upon the architectural issues in the Cloud

 - Migration strategy: Since organizations own numerous small applications and a variety of data, it is vital to amalgamate all the information at once for easy refactoring in the Cloud

 - The checklist: Before setting up the cloud environment, it is essential to check the applications and data regarding regulatory requirements and compliance.
 Once migrated, regular validation testing should be initiated

 When to employ the Lift-and-Shift Cloud-Migration Model?